 These images are some of my favorites and I think they would work well paired with some of your flower stamps or maybe you would like to use them for marking craft fair items.
 Making some small labels with sticker paper would also be fun.

-The button below will take you to the free mason jar file and you will be able to access the SVG, DXF, PNG, and AI files to use in your software program.
+The button below will take you to the mason jar file and you will be able to access the SVG, DXF and PNG to use in Silhouette Studio or Cricut Design Space.

-I invite you to share the pin for this post on Pinterest.
-Feel free to use this file for your personal use and projects.
+I invite you to share the pin for this product on Pinterest.
+Feel free to use this file for your personal use and small business projects.

 If you make a project with this file, I’d love to see how you used it!
 Join my Facebook group to share your project and inspire others.

 how do i just cut a border around the printed mason jar. i do not want the mason jar cut in the same places that was printed. just the outline of the mason jar can you help please. thank you

 In both Cricut Design Space and Silhouette Studio, you should be able to use the offset function.